Chevrotain/chevrotain/packages/website/docs/guide/internals.md

       const otherRuleVal = $.SUBRULE($.otherRule);

       // Will cause "undefined is not an object" runtime error
-      // because during the recording phase `SUBRULE` will not returned the expected value. return otherRuleVal.foo.bar;
+      // because during the recording phase `SUBRULE` will not return the expected value. return otherRuleVal.foo.bar;
     });